2015–16 South-West Indian Ocean cyclone season: Severe Tropical Storm Corentin

 Météo-France identified a tropical disturbance moving generally westward over the eastern Indian Ocean on January 20.
 At midday the next day, the disturbance intensified into a moderate tropical storm which received the name Corentin.
 Corentin continued to steadily intensify under an upper-level ridge as its motion began to turn towards the south.
 The system was upgraded to severe tropical storm status on January 22 as it tracked nearly due south.
 Corentin peaked later that day with 10-minute maximum sustained wind speeds of 60 kn and a large, 110 km (70 mi) ragged eye.
 The system began to weaken on January 23 as its satellite representation deteriorated and its eye began to widen.
 The storm continued to weaken as the upper-level wind pattern became unfavorable.
-With its center exposed and moving over cooler waters, Corentin transitioned into a post-tropical depression on January 25.
+With its center exposed and moving over cooler waters, Corentin transitioned into a post-tropical depression on January 24.
 The post-tropical remnants of Corentin meandered in the southern Indian Ocean until its remnant low dissipated on January 31.

 Moderate Tropical Storm Daya

 A low-pressure area developed within a monsoon trough over the Mozambique Channel on February 1.
 It tracked southeastward, crossing Madagascar and becoming a tropical disturbance 380 km (235 mi) north of Saint-Denis, Réunion on February 8.
 The disturbance began to travel generally southwestward, intensifying slowly.
 The next day, the system turned southeast under the influence of a ridge to its east and a cut-off low to the southwest.
-On February 10, the system was classified as Moderate Tropical Storm Daya, while located about 470 km (290 mi) southwest of Saint-Denis.
+On February 11, the system was classified as Moderate Tropical Storm Daya, while located about 545 km (340 mi) south-southwest of Saint-Denis.
 Daya accelerated to the southeast under the influence of the ridge and favorable poleward divergence allowed the system to peak with maximum sustained winds of 35 kn early the next day.
 Daya quickly met strong wind shear, which led to its transition into a post-tropical depression on February 12.
 Météo-France ceased monitoring post-tropical Daya the following day.

 Between February 9 and 10, heavy rain from Daya affected parts of Madagascar, Réunion, and Mauritius.
 During a 24-hour period, 111 mm of rain fell in Vacoas-Phoenix, Mauritius, and 100 mm fell in Saint-Denis, Réunion.
 Flash flooding damaged homes and displaced hundreds of people in Mauritius.